didyoureally/clockwork/README.md

 </div>

----

-> ## ⚠️ Legal — authorized use only
-> Clockwork is a security-testing tool. **Only run it against systems you own or have explicit, written permission to test.** Unauthorized access to computer systems is illegal in most jurisdictions.
-You are solely responsible for how you use it.

----

 ## What it does

 Point Clockwork at a list of hosts and a single set of credentials.
 It concurrently checks which hosts you can log into, and — on the ones that accept the login — can optionally run a command, hunt for high-value files, and perform a set of quick privilege-escalation checks.
 Everything lands in a clean, readable report.